MilonMorshed/k3d/README.md

 ** Namespaces as a virtual cluster inside your kubernetes cluster.they are all ligically isolated from each other.
    Namsespaces used for isolation.
-   -- By default there are three namespaces will be created like default,kube-system,kube-public and also kube-node-lease -- resource quota.
+   -- By default there are four namespaces will be created like default,kube-system,kube-public and also kube-node-lease -- resource quota.
 ** Create / Update /Delete/Read any k8s Resource /Object we can use kubectl(cli) --> Imperative approch.
 And Declarative approch
    ----> create a menifest files.